 There are guest houses, cafes and restaurants like every 5 – 10 kilometers.
 And there is always someone whom to ask – hey, is this town in this or that direction?
-As we saw from our experience, it’s not a problem also in off season, when there aren’t almost any foreigners, because you can always approach locals.
+As we saw from our experience, it’s not a problem also during the off season, when there aren’t almost any foreigners.
+Because you can always approach locals.
 Like we did, when there was a need.

-What equipement is necessary?
+What equipment is necessary?
 How to pack light?
 Read our article – Trekking Annapurna Circuit – Full Packing & Equipment List.

 If you have any questions about traveling in Nepal, contact us!

-Disclaimer: some of the links on this page are affiliate links.
-This means – if you choose to buy some products or services through these links, we will earn a small commission at no extra cost to you.
-This helps us keep running our blog and writing helpful articles like this one.
-Thank you for your support!
+Disclosure: some of the links on this page are affiliate links.
+This means – if you choose to buy some products or services through these links, we may earn a small commission.
+This has no effect on the price for you.

 Author: Kaspars Misins